-Boiling Springs, PA (January 17, 2013) – The Appalachian Trail Conservancy (ATC) is looking for volunteers to help out at their visitor center in Boiling Springs, Pennsylvania from May through September.
-During this peak-hiking season, the visitor center is expected to welcome over 2,500 visitors looking for information about the Appalachian Trail (A.T.) and the ATC.
+Boiling Springs, PA (April 2, 2014) – The Appalachian Trail Conservancy (ATC) is looking for volunteers to help at its visitor center in Boiling Springs, Pennsylvania from May through October.
+During this peak hiking season, the visitor center is expected to welcome nearly 6,000 visitors looking for information about the Appalachian Trail (A.T.) and the ATC.

 Volunteers will be responsible for answering questions and providing information related to the A.T. and the ATC.
-They will also be providing directions, sharing information on local history, and offering suggestions for local hikes.
+They will also give directions, share information on local history and offer suggestions for local hikes.

-Each volunteer can work three-hour shifts on weekends and holidays.
+Volunteers will have the opportunity to choose from a variety of three-hour shifts available on weekends and holidays throughout the summer months.
 All training will be provided by the ATC.

-The visitor center is located both on the A.T. and overlooking Children's Lake.
-It features information on hiking, the A.T., the ATC, and local Trail maintaining clubs, Visitors can also purchase guidebooks, maps, A.T. souvenirs, and ATC memberships.
-A hiker lounge is also available for public use.
+The Boiling Springs Visitor Center is located on the A.T. overlooking Children's Lake.
+The center features information on hiking, the A.T., the ATC and local Trail maintaining clubs.
+Visitors can also purchase guidebooks, maps, A.T. souvenirs and ATC memberships, and a hiker lounge is available for public use.

 About the Appalachian Trail Conservancy

-The Appalachian Trail Conservancy’s mission is to preserve and manage the Appalachian Trail – ensuring that its vast natural beauty and priceless cultural heritage can be shared and enjoyed today, tomorrow, and for centuries to come.
-For more information visitwww.appalachiantrail.org.
+The ATC was founded in 1925 by volunteers and federal officials working to build a continuous footpath along the Appalachian Mountains.
+A unit of the National Park Service, the A.T. ranges from Maine to Georgia and is approximately 2,185 miles in length.
+It is the longest hiking-only footpath in the world.
+The mission of the ATC is to preserve and manage the Appalachian Trail – ensuring that its vast natural beauty and priceless cultural heritage can be shared and enjoyed today, tomorrow, and for centuries to come.
+For more information, please visit www.appalachiantrail.org.

 Contact: Javier Folgar